feature-flow/twotieredkanban/doc/index.rst

 Feature flow uses a two-level board.
 At the top level, is a feature board, showing features in progress or in the product backlog.
-The feature board provides a high-level view so stakeholder can see what's in progress and prioritize the backlog.
+The feature board provides a high-level view so stakeholders can see what's in progress and prioritize the backlog.

 When a feature enters development, a task board is used for the